TrentShailer/hdr-snipping-tool/README.md

 ## Limitations

-- Imperfect tone mapping, colors, contrast, and brightness will look different, even on SDR displays.
+- Imperfect tone mapping: colours, contrast, and brightness will look different, even on SDR displays.
 - A single screenshot can only consist of one display.
 - Windows only.
 - No freeform mode or window mode.